DHRUV-CODER/Covid-19-API/README.md

-⚠ Try Not To Use **heroku's endpoint** Not Frequently Updates , Use The Above One
+⚠ Try Not To Use **heroku's endpoint** Not Frequently Updated , Use The Above One

 >https://cornavirus-stats.herokuapp.com/country=india